t0rke/Synopsis/README.md

 8. Returning the desired length of text

 ## Model
-The model for this project is composed of Genism's pretrained, twitter content model at a size of 15 million data vectors.
-This model was chosen becauae it has a wide range of information that could be used to determine how similar two sentences were.
+THe model I chose to use for this project was google's news headline model due ito its size and similarity in the material that I wanted to analyze.

 ## Functionality
 1. Part one -> Python